Evaluating RAVICTI® (glycerol phenylbutyrate) Oral Liquid for phenylbutyrate-naïve patients

 Stay informed about RAVICTI

 References: 1.
-RAVICTI (glycerol phenylbutyrate) Oral Liquid [prescribing information] Horizon.
+RAVICTI (glycerol phenylbutyrate) Oral Liquid [prescribing information] Amgen.
 2. Häberle J, Boddaert N, Burlina A, et al. Suggested guidelines for the diagnosis and management of urea cycle disorders.
 Orphanet J Rare Dis.
 2012;7:32.

 INDICATION and IMPORTANT SAFETY INFORMATION